qenta-cee/shopware-qcs/README.md

 ----

-Wirecard Checkout Seamless plugin for Shopware.
+Qenta Checkout Seamless plugin for Shopware.

 Our [Online Guides](https://guides.wirecard.at/) provide further information on payment methods and additional features.
 Please observe our [terms of use](https://guides.wirecard.at/shop_plugins:info#terms_of_use) regarding plugins.